yuhr/NIL/README.md

 Native Information License is a free license.

-In your dataset, NIL obligates you (the licensor):
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-- To include the permission notice (select one or more of following).
+## TL;DR

-  - Usually, bundle the `LICENSE` file.
+NIL is equivalent as (Unlicense OR CC0-1.0) plus conditions that:

-  - Otherwise or even so, add either or both of these into every file:
+- The author(s) MUST acknowledge that there're no copyright holders of the work forever
-    - A notice that the file is released under the specific version of NIL.
+- The author(s) MUST NOT include any form of "copyright notice" in the work
-    - The entire content of `LICENSE` file.
+- The author(s) MUST include the licence notification that the work is licensed under NIL by the work itself, not by the author(s) (this is done by bundling LICENSE file with your work)

-- NOT to include any of copyright notices associated with you.
+## General Information

-  - Therefore you MUST agree that the copyright and the exclusive rights assosiated with your dataset must be disclaimed.
+NIL doesn't allow you to license your work to someone. **_The work_** does it.
+It licenses the work itself to other beings, including you.
+This point is the core concept of NIL.

-So you MUST NOT notice that you are the "copyright holder" but MAY notice that you are the "author" or "contributor" simply.
+You MUST NOT notice that you are the "copyright holder", but you MAY still notice that you are the "author" or "contributor" simply.
+NIL just rejects any rights holded by other than the work itself.

-When you have made some changes to a dataset licensed under NIL, you SHOULD NOT apply any other licenses to the changed parts for leaving them simple.
-In this case, any of copyright associated with the changed parts shall be disclaimed.
+So, strictly speaking, "You license it under NIL" is not correct wording, you SHOULD say "You apply NIL to your work" or "The work licenses itself under NIL to everyone" instead.
+Of course, you MAY use the incorrect wording when you're incorrect or not strict.

-# Compatibility
+## Compatibility

 In the sentences below, "include" means "be distributed with".

-## When you license your dataset under NIL, ...
+### When you license your dataset under NIL

-### The dataset MUST NOT include any bits (e.g. code snippets) of datasets licensed under:
+#### The dataset MUST NOT include any parts (e.g. code snippets) of datasets licensed under

 - GPL
 - LGPL